This page contains affiliate links. Please read our disclosure for more info.

 You could travel in Namibia for less by camping and self-catering or choosing cheaper hotels.

-As always, we tracked our expenses with our travel budget app Trail Wallet, which allows us to enter our expenses in the local currency (Namibian dollars) and see how much we’re spending in our home currency (British pounds).
+As always, we tracked our expenses with our travel budget Trail Wallet (update: after 10 years, the app is sadly no longer available), which allows us to enter our expenses in the local currency (Namibian dollars) and see how much we’re spending in our home currency (British pounds).
 The summary screen displays our trip costs in pounds and, with a tap of the screen, converts to Namibian dollars as well as US dollars.

 Here’s our total Namibia budget for two people for a 15 night Namibia road trip in April 2017: